-Bookings for this lunch will close on 12 August 2024.
+Bookings close Monday 24 March 2025.
+Please note, for this event, only tables of 10 guests will be available for booking.
 Please advise of any dietary requirements at the time of booking.

 For any questions, contact bookings@nswfarmwriters.org.au